Skip to Content

 Size of Boat – The size of your boat will also play a role in your decision.
 The anchor should be able to fit on the deck or inside storage space within your boat, so you may need to measure before you buy.

 Anchor Type – There are two main types of anchors, each with pros and cons.
 First, you can choose an anchor that is made of metal or one that is made of plastic.
-Metal anchors will not bend or break, but they can be heavy and hard to maneuver.
+Metal anchors will not bend or break but can be heavy and hard to maneuver.
 Plastic anchors are lighter but can also easily become entangled in the bottom of the water.

 What are the best anchors for pontoon boats?